Redawt/f4-frost-guide/lochecker.md

     myPrint(found_missing_plugins, "Missing Plugins", missing_description);
     const incompatible_description = "You are using mods that are incompatible with FROST.
 Please remove them!";
     myPrint(found_incompatible_plugins, "Incompatible Plugins", incompatible_description);
-    const problematic_description = "The following plugins are problematic and should also be removed";
+    const problematic_description = "The following plugins are problematic/outdated and should also be removed";
     myPrint(found_bad_plugins, "Problematic Plugins", problematic_description);
     const not_recommended_description = "The following plugins are not-recommended to be used with FROST, as they either need a patch that is way to complicated to make, or they do or add things that are already present in FROST, or because they are outdated/not necessary anymore.";
     myPrint(found_not_recommended_plugins, "Not-Recommended Plugins", not_recommended_description);